Staatsexamen, Universität Tübingen; M.A., Ph.D., Yale University

 'An einen jungen Dichter': Studien zur epistolaren Poetik

-My most recent article addresses the response of the French Antillean author Aimé Césaire to the legacies of Homer, Virgil and Plautus.
+My most recent articles address the response of the French Antillean author Aimé Césaire to the legacies of Homer, Virgil and Plautus; the Frankfurt trilogy by the writer Michel Bergmann; Jewish life in Paris during Occupation.